diekhans/intronProspector/docs/intronProspector.md

 `-C FLOAT, --min-confidence-score=FLOAT`

 > Calculate the Shannon-Wiener Diversity Index to use as a confidence score and discard intron calls below this value.
-The default is 0.0, which discards no calls.
 A value of 1.0 is a good threshold for filtering.
+A value of 0.0 disables filtering.
+The default is 1.0.
 This methodology it taken from JuncBASE DOI: 10.1101/gr.108662.110.

 `-s STRING, --strandness=STRING`